Aidunlin/MeanScout/README.md

 Each metric must have a `name` and a `type` (`toggle`, `number`, `select`, `text`, or `rating`).
 Use short/concise names for metrics.

 The `newline` value moves the metric in question to a new line, as every metric will be placed next to the last metric.
 Setting `newline` with a string will add a group label above the metric, and all metrics after will appear to be 'grouped' together (until the next metric with a `newline` string).
-In the example above, the metrics from "Passed Line" to the first "Inner Port" are 'grouped' under "Auto", wherease the metrics from the second "Bottom Port" to "Endgame" are 'grouped' under "Tele-Op".

 - A `toggle ` metric will have a toggleable button.
 Value is a boolean.
 - A `number` metric will have an incremental and decremental button.
 Including a `max` value will change the maximum value for the metric in question (default 100).
 Value is a number.
 - A `select` metric will have a dropdown selector.
 There must be an array of string `values` to create options for the selector.
 Value is a string (selected option).
 - A `text` metric will have a text input.
 Including a string `tip` value will change the placeholder (within the input element).
 Including a string `length` set to `long` will produce a full-width input on desktop.
 Value is a string.
 - A `rating` metric will have a star rating bar.
-Value is a number (0-5);
+Value is a number (0-5).
+You can reset the rating bar (to 0) by tapping the first star twice.

 When saving/downloading, every metric's value will be concatenated together in the same order the metrics were created (with team/match/absent concatenated before).